bm2-lab/neoFusion/README.md

-# neoFusion: predict fusion neoantigen and assess immunogenecity
+# neoFusion: predict fusion neoantigens and assess their immunogenecity

 Fusion, which served as an important class of somatic mutation, is an ideal source of tumor-derived neoantigens for the capability of creating open reading frame.
-In this study, the first one-top pipeline for identifying and prioritizing fusion neoantigen are presented.
+In this study, the first pipeline for identifying and prioritizing fusion neoantigen are presented.

 ## Dependencies